-

 - A missing or faked email signature: More often than not, these types of cybercriminal won’t have your company’s email signature.
 And if they do, check for any inconsistencies with your own work email signature.

-- Ensure you have protocols in place requiring verification before payments are sent out.
+- Implement payment verification protocols.
+Ensure you have protocols in place requiring verification before payments are sent out.

 What can you do if you’ve been scammed?